 Many countries and social groups most threatened by climate change have contributed the least to the problem and do not have the adequate resources to adapt (high confidence).
-Water adaptation policies enabled through ethical co-production between holders of Indigenous knowledge, local knowledge and technical knowledge (medium confidence), through cooperation and coordinated actions among multiple actors, including women and all marginalised groups, at various levels of governance (medium confidence) is needed for effective transitions towards climate resilient development. {4.8, 4.8.3, 4.8.4, 4.8.5, 4.8.6}
+Water adaptation policies enabled through ethical co-production between holders of Indigenous Knowledge, local knowledge and technical knowledge (medium confidence); through cooperation and coordinated actions among multiple actors, including women and all marginalized groups, at various levels of governance (medium confidence) is needed for effective transitions towards Climate Resilient Development. {4.8, 4.8.3, 4.8.4, 4.8.5, 4.8.6}